molneya/indev-level-converter/README.md

 It also recalculates the height map.

-Older Indev saves may also have some data missing (such as health), so instead a defaultt value is used to allow conversion.
+Older Indev saves may also have some data missing (such as health), so instead a default value is used to allow conversion.

 ## What this tool doesn't do
 It doesn't convert light data or any indev data (such as skybox colour) that isn't used in alpha save format.